WriterBooks | Essays | Stories

 In 2015, I wrote Handcrafted Leadership … the art and craft of building engagedworkplaces and communities as a way to try and capture the philosophy and practicality of my ideas around practice based leadership and effective tools for engagement.

-These days I have resisted the social media writing of tweets and blogs and tend to still write the more long form essays (Hacking Bureaucracy) and storytelling pieces (Grace Notes) and the joy of songwriting.
+These days I have resisted the social media writing of tweets and blogs and tend to still write the more long form essays, storytelling pieces and the joy of songwriting.

 I just write because it helps me cut down on the talking …